 The 2017 Tax Act significantly changes how the U.S. taxes corporations.
 The 2017 Tax Act, among other things, contains significant changes to corporate taxation, including reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, limitation of the tax deduction for interest expense, limitation of the deduction for net operating losses and elimination of net operating loss carrybacks, in each case, for losses arising in taxable years beginning after December 31, 2017 (though any such tax losses may be carried forward indefinitely), and modifying or repealing many business deductions and credits.
 The 2017 Tax Act requires complex computations to be performed that were not previously required in U.S. tax law, significant judgments to be made in interpretation of the provisions of 2017 Tax Act and significant estimates in calculations, and the preparation and analysis of information not previously relevant or regularly produced.
-The U.S. Treasury Department, the IRS, and other standard-setting bodies could interpret or issue guidance on how provisions of the 2017 Tax Act will be applied or otherwise administered that is different from our interpretation.
-We have completed our determination of the accounting implications of the 2017 Tax Act during 2018 upon filing our Federal Income Tax Return, and there were no material adjustments to the Company's provisional estimate with the 2018 provision for income taxes.
+The U.S. Treasury Department, the IRS, and other standard-setting bodies could interpret or issue guidance on how provisions of the 2017 Tax Act during 2018 upon filing our Federal Income Tax Return, and there were no material adjustments to the Company's provisional estimate with the 2018 provision for income taxes.